oscarsernarosero/blockchain/README.md

 - Multi-signature technology is available, although not fully exploited yet.
 Only used for making SegWit addresses backward compatible (P2SH_P2WPKH).
 Fully multi-signature wallets will come in next versions.

-- Segregated Witness technology is supported with the exception of multi-signature SegWit addresses (P2WSH, P2SH_P2WSH).
+- Segregated-Witness technology is supported with the exception of multi-signature SegWit addresses (P2WSH, P2SH_P2WSH).
 This will be available in the coming versions.

 ### External APIs